Guitars ♫ Ukuleles ♫ Sheet Music ♫ Record Players ♫

 2. Check out

-• Only borrowers over the age of fourteen (14) can check out an instrument on his or her account.
+• Only borrowers over the age of fourteen (14) can check out an instrument or record player on their account.

 • Only one instrument may be checked out per card.

 Thank you to California State Library Services and Technology Grant for providing the funding for Unplugged: A Music Lending Library!